LaunchPlatform/beanhub-import/README.md

 import-override: "date,flag"
 ```

-For example, say for the transaction you just updated manually, you only want beanhub-import to override the amount, date, postings and flag, then you can add `import-override` to the transaction like this:
+For example, say for the transaction you just updated manually, you only want beanhub-import to override the amount, date, postings, and flag, then you can add `import-override` to the transaction like this:

 ```
 2024-04-15 * "CircleCI refund due to billing error"